laneboysrc/rc-headless-transmitter/doc/architecture.md

     * Output values are 0..(2^n-1)
 * Trims
     * Can have two Momentary type *Hardware inputs* assigned (up/down)
-    * Can have a single Analog type *Hardware input* assigned (with or without detent, but must not be *Analog without center detent, positive only*)
+    * Can have a single Analog type *Hardware input* assigned (with or without detent, but must not be *Analog without center detent, positive only* or *Analog with auto return to center*)

 **Every *Switch* or *Trim* that uses a Momentary type *Hardware input* must remember their state across power cycles**